Trismegiste/DokudokiBundle/README.md

 ### What is a "root class" ?
 It is a class stored in the collection, which contains the MongoId in the key '_id'.
-All children in this class don't need to implement Persistable, they are recursively stored.
+All other agregated objects in this class don't need to implement Persistable, they are recursively stored.

 ### How can I remove some transient properties ?